Invicara/Twinit-App-Template-Portfolio/docs/developer guide/README.md

 Be sure to visit the [digitaltwin-factory community](https://community.digitaltwin-factory.com/) to find help.

-You'll find easy reference links to [Twinit Academy](https://community.digitaltwin-factory.com/cohorts-npcs64ni) if you ned to quickly refresh your memory on topics covered in the training.
+You'll find easy reference links to [Twinit Academy](https://community.digitaltwin-factory.com/cohorts-npcs64ni) if you need to quickly refresh your memory on topics covered in the training.

 The [Knowledgebase](https://community.digitaltwin-factory.com/knowledgebase-5wzpkylt) is a growing library of common issues and their solutions to help keep you working.